mysteryx93/AviSynthShader/README.md

 entryPoint: If compiling HLSL source code, specified the code entry point.

 shaderModel: If compiling HLSL source code, specified the shader model.
 Usually PS_2_0 or PS_3_0

+precision: 1 if input clip is 8-bit-per-channel, 2 if input clip is 16-bit-per-channel.
+Default=2

 param1-param9: Sets each of the shader parameters.
 Ex: "float4 p0 : register(c0);" will be set with Param1="p0=1,1,1,1f"